“Three things will last forever—faith, hope, and love—and the greatest of these is love.” 1 Corinthians 13:13

 I don’t know if it’s even humanly possible for anyone, aside from God Himself, to love us on that kind of level.
 To consider that He knows even our deepest thoughts, as crazy as they can be at times, and still loves us unconditionally almost seems impossible.
 Yet, it is possible, and not only possible, it’s a fact.
 This kind of love was demonstrated in Jesus and in His willingness to pay the price for our sin, so that we could receive His righteousness.

-This kind of love was also demonstrated in Numbers when King Balak tried his best to get Balaam, a prophet, to curse Israel, but every time he tried to curse them it turned into a blessing.
-Not only was Balak not able to curse Israel, but in chapter twenty-four we see a picture of how God actually felt about Israel, in His love for them, despite all of their continued rebellion and sin.
+This kind of love was also demonstrated in the book of Numbers when King Balak tried his best to get Balaam, a prophet, to curse Israel.
+The Lord however turned every attempted curse into blessing.
+Not only was Balak not able to curse Israel, but in chapter twenty-four we actually see a picture of just how much God loved them, despite all of their continued rebellion and sin.

 Today, rest in the truth that God’s love for you is specific and unending and because of this, you will never be “unlucky in love.”